 We analyzed the female leadership data from Visier People customers and found two main insights:

-Key Finding 2: Improved their retention of female leaders by 3.7%.
+Key Finding 2: Improved their retention of female leaders by over 70%.

 Our key findings show that analytics and dedication to proactive diversity and inclusion programs are what is helping to increase female leadership retention, improve diversity, and address inclusion inequity in all phases of business operations, processes, and activities.
 These findings also show the far-reaching impact of improvement in female representation.